aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 functions of it: the maximum stack depth, the line-number table, and the encoded bytecode.
-The most direct and minimal stub represents an assembly instruction as its final bytecode sequence, makes the line-number table empty, and pretends the stack depth is 10---don't try it with too-complex nested calls.
+The most direct and minimal stub represents an assembly instruction as its final bytecode sequence, makes the line-number table empty, and pretends the stack depth is, say, 10---don't try it with too-complex nested calls.

     # in assembly types and functions v0:
     def Instruction(opcode, arg):
         return bytes([opcode] if arg is None else [opcode, arg % 256, arg // 256])

     def concat(assemblies):     return b''.join(assemblies)
     def SetLineNo(lineno):      return b''
     def make_lnotab(assembly):  return 1, b''
     def plumb_depths(assembly): return 10
     def assemble(assembly):     return assembly

-We fill in `op` so that `op.LOAD_NAME` and all the rest work.
+We fill in `op` so that `op.DUP_TOP` and all the rest work.

     # in the assembler:
     <<assembly types and functions>>